irv-lab/irv-lab.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: IRV-Lab
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle:

 profile:
-  align: right
+  align: center
-  image: prof_pic.jpg
+  image:
   image_circular: false # crops the image to make it circular
-  more_info: >
+  more_info:

-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+cover: true

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page

 announcements:
   enabled: true # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
+  limit: 10 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+__Welcome to IRV-LAB!__ Our lab is part of the Department of Computer Engineering.
+Our lab focuses on key areas such as, but not limited to, the following:
+- **Reinforcement Learning**: Developing and analyzing algorithms that enable agents to learn optimal behaviors through interaction with complex environments, with applications ranging from game playing to real-world control tasks.
+- **Robotics**: Designing autonomous robotic systems and control architectures that leverage learning-based methods for perception, planning, and adaptive decision-making in dynamic, unstructured settings.
+- **Computer Vision**: Creating advanced perception models that extract semantic and geometric information from images and video, enabling tasks such as object recognition, scene understanding, and vision-guided control.
+- **Multi-modal Sensor Fusion**: Integrating data from heterogeneous sensors (e.g., cameras, LiDAR, IMUs, thermal images) to build robust, complementary representations of the environment for improved situational awareness and decision-making.

+---
+**[Notice].
+We are always looking for self-motivated and passionate students to join our team.
+If you’re interested, please visit the [Joining Us](/joining/) page for more information.**

+---